 The holy scripture of Muslim personal law has given both men and women equal rights and status.
 But then why its execution is debatable.
 Education, polygamy, maintenance, and wearing of hijab have been crucial topics of discussion and intense debate.
 The case of Mohd.
 Ahmad Khan vs Shah Bano Begum & Ors.
 (1985), also known as the Shah Bano case, is witnessed as one of the milestones in the history of Muslim women’s fight for rights in India.
 It laid the ground for thousands of women to make legitimate claims that were not permitted before.

-This article discusses the Shah Bano Begum’s case in detail comprising facts, issues, analysis, judgment.
+This article discusses Shah Bano Begum’s case in detail, comprising facts, issues, analysis, and judgment.
 So, let’s get started.

 Facts of Shah Bano's case